whatsopt/XDSMjs/README.md

 To see other diagrams, copy a json example from `examples` directory as xdsm.json and reload the page.

-As of 0.6.0 version, to use XDSMjs in your web page, you can :

 - include the following declarations in your header :

 ```html